 3. Four to six wines for comparison and rating is about the right number.

-theme for the wine tasting.
+4. Set a theme for the wine tasting.

 5. Bag your wines.